![]() |

 According to my topo map, a short half-mile walk will connect me with an established pathway to my objective, with little elevation change.
 That proves to be the case.
 Spotting a dry pond to the right, I know from the map that I must veer north when the trail appears; surely enough, a signed junction is close at hand.
 The trail itself is vague and needs some maintenance, but it isn't too difficult to follow.

-The sign's ½-mile designation seems like an underestimate, but I quickly reach the lake anyway.
+The sign's "½ mile" designation seems like an underestimate, but I quickly reach the lake anyway.

-Bloodsucker Lake and Pyramid Peak, 9957*
+Bloodsucker Lake and Pyramid Peak, 9984'

 This body is so named because it does indeed support a colony of leeches.
 No swimming here!
 And no fish, either.
 To my disappointment, none of the lake's infamous inhabitants are in evidence as I explore the southern shore.

-| Blue Mountain, 8772' | The leeches are hiding |
+The leeches are hiding

 On the return I walk through the dry pond, then head for a big boulder that looks vaguely familiar.
 Continuing in what I believe to be the correct direction, I am somewhat distressed at not having spotted any of the markers that I had placed earlier, including sticks propped up unnaturally against flat rocks.
 Eventually realizing that I have drifted too far southward, I am content to continue a longish downhill trek toward a junction with the Lyons Creek Trail.

-| This pond is in blue on the map | This is where I got off-track |
+This pond is in blue on the map

 In truth, I had an ulterior motive for visiting this particular spot; I'll share the details on a future outing.
 But for now, to make a long story short, I incur another mile or more of scrambling over brush and huge fallen trees, plus an additional mile on two different roads.
 Somewhere in the jungle I even lose my map, although it has been pretty much memorized by now.

-Lyons Creek
+Lyons Creek is barely flowing